BoundlessCarrot/ai-guides/raylib-zig-detailed-guide.md

 }
 ```

-This example shows how to:
+This example illustrates how to:

-- Handle continuous keyboard input with `IsKeyDown`
+- Handle continuous keyboard input with `IsKeyDown`: Checks if a key is currently being held down.
-- Detect mouse clicks with `IsMouseButtonPressed`
+- Detect mouse clicks with `IsMouseButtonPressed`: Checks if a mouse button was pressed this frame.
-- Get the mouse position with `GetMousePosition`
+- Get the mouse position with `GetMousePosition`: Returns the current mouse coordinates.

+Note how we separate the input handling and game state update (in this case, updating the ball's position) from the drawing code.
+This separation follows the principle we discussed in the main loop section.

 ### 3.4 Playing Audio